Generic Name: Promethazine and Codeine (proe METH a zeen & KOE deen)

 - Get medical help right away if you feel very sleepy, very dizzy, or if you pass out.
 Caregivers or others need to get medical help right away if the patient does not respond, does not answer or react like normal, or will not wake up.

 - Even one dose of promethazine and codeine may be deadly if it is taken by someone else or by accident, especially in children.
-If this medicine is taken by someone else or by accident, get medical help right away.
+If promethazine and codeine is taken by someone else or by accident, get medical help right away.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.